gaduputimahesh/Javascript-Calculator-/README.md

 # Javascript-Calculator
-A Calculator App built with  using HTML, CSS, and JavaScript
+A simple calculator built using HTML, CSS and JavaScript